mharis-ai/ml-ai-learning-journey/README.md

 │   ├── course03-data-analysis-with-python-sheryians-ai-school/
 │   │   ├── subcourse01-numpy/                                   → Numerical computing with Python using NumPy
 │   │   ├── subcourse02-pandas/                                  → Data manipulation and analysis with Pandas
-│   │   └── subcourse03-data-visualization/                      → Data visualization and storytelling with Matplotlib and Seaborn
+│   │   └── subcourse03-data-visualization/                      ← Visualization using Matplotlib, Seaborn and Plotly
 │   └── README.md                                                → Phase overview

 ├── Phase 03 - Mathematics for Machine Learning/